• Home

 Behavioural Economics, Business Enablement, business intelligence, Business Management, business strategy, data integration, Demagogism, Dogma, enterprise data warehousing, Goal Setting, Information and Technology, information management, IT Strategy, MDM, Offshoring, Organisational Autism, Outsourcing, Strategy

-“The following week the full high-powered delegation from The Taffia Connection and BogartSys fly in.
-It was if an army had come to do battle with us.
+“The following week, the full high-powered delegation from The Taffia Connection and BogartSys flies in.
+It was as if an army had come to do battle with us.
 Uniformly slick, sullen and tacky. iPhone; laptop; knock-off Marks and Spark’s; check patterns; butt ugly ties; ‘plastique’ shoes; mismatching socks; ‘business’ rucksacks; all weather hoodies; and, worst of all, off-the-peg smirks just begging to be slapped”.

 Continue reading →